MMLoP: Multi-Modal Low-Rank Prompting for Efficient Vision-Language Adaptation: Proposed Algorithm

 where $\bm{U}_v^{(l)} \in \mathbb{R}^{V \times r}$ and $\bm{U}_t^{(l)} \in \mathbb{R}^{T \times r}$ are the up-projection matrices, $\bm{V}_v^{(l)} \in \mathbb{R}^{r \times d_v}$ and $\bm{V}_t^{(l)} \in \mathbb{R}^{r \times d_t}$ are the down-projection matrices, and $r \ll \min(d_v, d_t)$ is the rank.

-This factorization constrains each prompt to lie in a rank-$r$ subspace, which serves as an implicit regularizer against overfitting on the few-shot training data.
+This factorization constrains each prompt to lie in a rank-$r$ subspace, reducing expressive capacity while providing a foundation for parameter efficiency.
+As shown in Table~\ref{tab:ablations_on_components}, this constraint alone is insufficient for competitive performance, which motivates our three complementary regularization components.
 The prompted image and text inputs at layer $l$ follow the same structure as IVLP: